I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-allocatepagesformdl.md

 The method always allocates an integral number of pages.
 If sufficient memory is available, the memory allocation is the requested size rounded up to the next page.
 Otherwise, the memory allocation can be less than the requested size.
 The caller must verify how many bytes are actually allocated.

-If the DMA controller of the audio device requires the physical memory pages in the buffer to be contiguous, the driver must call <a href="audio.iportwavertstream_allocatecontiguouspagesformdl">IPortWaveRTStream::AllocateContiguousPagesForMdl </a> instead.
+If the DMA controller of the audio device requires the physical memory pages in the buffer to be contiguous, the driver must call <a href="https://msdn.microsoft.com/976f7e83-9b2a-4e1b-ab76-76d8e9711bff">IPortWaveRTStream::AllocateContiguousPagesForMdl </a> instead.

-Like the <a href="kernel.mmallocatepagesformdl">MmAllocatePagesForMdl </a> function, the <code>AllocatePagesforMdl</code> method allocates memory pages that are locked (nonpaged) but unmapped.
-If the miniport driver wants to set up software access to this memory, the miniport driver must make a subsequent call to <a href="audio.iportwavertstream_mapallocatedpages">IPortWaveRTStream::MapAllocatedPages </a> to map the pages into kernel-mode address space.
+Like the <a href="..\wdm\nf-wdm-mmallocatepagesformdl.md">MmAllocatePagesForMdl </a> function, the <code>AllocatePagesforMdl</code> method allocates memory pages that are locked (nonpaged) but unmapped.
+If the miniport driver wants to set up software access to this memory, the miniport driver must make a subsequent call to <a href="https://msdn.microsoft.com/90f412de-073f-4889-adf3-898cde0206b7">IPortWaveRTStream::MapAllocatedPages </a> to map the pages into kernel-mode address space.

 ## -requirements